 Sign #5.
 Your Sell Sheet Isn’t Making An Emotional Connection

 For any marketing efforts to be successful, they must make an emotional connection with the buyer.
 The better and bigger the connection, the more book sales you will have.
-Even if you don’t understand anything else about marketing, understand this one thing, and you will be a successful marketer and sell more books.
+Even if you don’t understand anything else about marketing, understand this one thing, and you’ll be a successful marketer, and sell more books.

 The content, or message, that is in your sell sheet must make some kind of connection with the reader.
 The reader must believe that you understand their needs.
 And that you will share that information with them so that they can fix their problem.
 They must believe that you have the answers for them.